awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

-Since our imported Agriplex data has informative SNP IDs, we can use the [`parse_marker_ns()`](https://awkena.github.io/panGenomeBreedr/reference/parse_marker_ns.md) function to generate a map file (Table 8) for the markers.\
+Since our imported Agriplex data has informative SNP IDs, we can use the [`parse_marker_ns()`](https://awkena.github.io/panGenomeBreedr/reference/parse_marker_ns.md) function to generate a map file (Table 14) for the markers.
 The generated map file is then passed to the [`proc_kasp()`](https://awkena.github.io/panGenomeBreedr/reference/proc_kasp.md) function to order the SNP markers according to their chromosome numbers and positions.